AMD RDNA3.5 system optimization#

 Memory settings#

-As a result, memory on Strix Halo is mapped, not physically partitioned.
-The terms Graphics Address Remapping Table (GART) and GTT (Graphics Translation Table) describe limits on how much system memory can be mapped into GPU address spaces and who can use it, rather than distinct types of physical memory.
+As a result, memory on RDNA3.5 APUs is mapped rather than physically partitioned.
+The terms Graphics Address Remapping Table (GART) and Graphics Translation Table (GTT) describe limits on how much system memory can be mapped into GPU address spaces and who can use it, rather than distinct types of physical memory.

 • GART

 Defines the amount of platform address space (system RAM or Memory-Mapped I/O) that can be mapped into the GPU virtual address space used by the kernel driver.
-On systems with physically shared CPU and GPU memory, such as Strix Halo, this mapped system memory effectively serves as VRAM for the GPU.
-GART is typically kept relatively small to limit GPU page-table size and is mainly used for driver-internal operations.
+On systems with physically shared CPU and GPU memory, such as RDNA3.5-based systems, this mapped system memory effectively serves as VRAM for the GPU.
+GART is typically kept relatively small to limit GPU page-table size and is primarily used for driver-internal operations.

 • GTT

 Defines the amount of system RAM that can be mapped into GPU virtual address spaces for user processes.
 This is the memory pool used by applications such as PyTorch and other AI/compute workloads.
-GTT allocations are dynamic and are not permanently reserved, allowing the operating system to reclaim memory when it is not actively used by the GPU.
-By default, the GTT limit is set to approximately 50% of total system RAM.
+GTT allocations are dynamic and not permanently reserved, allowing the operating system to reclaim memory when the GPU isn’t actively using it.
+By default, the GTT limit is set to approximately 50 percent of total system RAM.

 Note

-On systems with physically shared CPU and GPU memory such as Strix Halo, several terms are often used interchangeably in firmware menus, documentations and community discussions:
+On systems with physically shared CPU and GPU memory, such as RDNA3.5-based systems, several terms are often used interchangeably in firmware menus, documentation, and community discussions:

 • VRAM